seunghk1206/seunghk1206/README.md

  3. Lastly, be what you want to be!

 ### Machine_Learning_imgTraining
-> Machine_Learning_imgTraining is one of my early machine learning experiences!
+> Machine_Learning_imgTraining was one of my early machine learning experiences!
 The goal of it was to train an object, and see how it correlates with the accuracy of the output.

 ### Flappy_bird_using_AI
-> Flappy_bird_using_AI is one of my simple python projects!
+> Flappy_bird_using_AI was one of my simple python projects!
 The goal of the project was to create the game flappy bird, and in addition, create a re-enforcement learning program which can teach the computer itself how to play flappy bird.

 ### nNomialConverter_floatType
-> nNomialConverter_floatType is one of my simple python projects!
-The goal of this project is to create a nomial converter that can convert even decimals to n nomial form.
+> nNomialConverter_floatType was one of my simple python projects!
+The goal of this project was to create a nomial converter that can convert even decimals to n nomial form.

+### 3D_Volume_Measurement_Using_2D_images
+> 3D_Volume_Measurement_Using_2D_images was my first corporation related project!
+The goal of this project is to mathematically calculate the length of the edges with 2D images.

+### 6-Manhattan-FullStack-Development
+> 6-Manhattan-FullStack-Development, once named "Python Enhanced," was my first CNN project!
+It gives an idea of how the data processing and deep learning using CNN works.

+### codingAcademy

 <!--
 **seunghk1206/seunghk1206** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.